acend/helm-basics-training/content/en/docs/07/_index.md

 sectionnumber: 7
 ---

-Remember [lab 2 "A simple chart"](../02/) where you created your first chart?
+Let's create a bit more complex Chart.
+First create a new workspace with `mkdir <workspace>/lab7 && cd <workspace>/lab7` and initialize the directory with a new Helm Chart with following command `helm create mychart`
 Let's have a closer look at its directory structure and components.
 A typical chart consists of the following files and folders:

 ```
-./
+.
+├── Chart.yaml
 ├── charts
-├── Chart.yaml
 ├── templates
+│   ├── NOTES.txt
+│   ├── _helpers.tpl
 │   ├── deployment.yaml
-│   ├── _helpers.tpl
-│   ├── hpa.yaml
 │   ├── ingress.yaml
+│   ├── mariadb-deployment.yaml
-│   ├── NOTES.txt
+│   ├── mariadb-secret.yaml
-│   ├── serviceaccount.yaml
+│   ├── mariadb-service.yaml
 │   ├── service.yaml
 │   └── tests
 │       └── test-connection.yaml
 └── values.yaml
 ```